Frat’s Dragonkin: The Banished Guide -

 Automatic sorting or inventory and stashes (both for equipment and hex fragments).

-The ability to mark equipment and fragments as scrap or favorites.
+The ability to mark equipment and fragments as scrap or favorites (using spacebar).

 Criticisms